 As with all the other editions, you can process RAW files directly in version 4.
 You can import and edit all your shots and then easily export them.
 This is an essential feature for most pro photographers.

 Artificial Intelligence Tools

-We’ve covered the main features that Luminar 4 has to offer, but I’ve been saving the best until last.
+We’ve covered the main features, but I’ve been saving the best until last.
 Skylum has been spearheading the development of exciting AI technology that is unavailable anywhere else!
 These powerful skin and sky replacement tools require just a click of a button, with simple sliders allowing you to adjust the edited images and set the intensity of the filters.
 Saving you a ton of time.

-The AI tools rely on smart machine learning technology, so the more photos that Luminar processes, the more advanced the program will become.
+The AI tool rely on smart machine learning technology, so the more photos that it processes, the more advanced the program will become.
 While the current tools are already incredibly powerful, we expect to see even greater things from them in future updates.